microsoft/dicom-server/docs/quickstarts/deploy-via-docker.md

 ## Next steps

 Once deployment is complete you can access your Medical Imaging Server at `https://localhost:63839` or `https://localhost:8080` depending on the above mechanism.
+Make sure to specify the version as part of the url when making requests.
+More information can be found in the [Api Versioning Documentation](../api-versioning.md)

 * [Use Medical Imaging Server for DICOM APIs](../tutorials/use-the-medical-imaging-server-apis.md)
 * [Upload DICOM files via the Electron Tool](../../tools/dicom-web-electron)